 Email threats come in a variety of forms.
-With over 90% of security threats beginning with some form of email attack, it is imperative that organizations educate their users on these forms of attack and take steps to harden their networks against them.
+With over 90% of security threats beginning with some form of email attack, it is imperative that organizations educate their users on these forms of attack, get better email hosting and take steps to harden their networks against them.
 Three of the most commonly seen broad categories of email threat are Phishing, Ransomware, and Domain Name Spoofing.

 Phishing is a psychological manipulation of users with the intent that they divulge sensitive information that the attacker can use directly or sell to others for malicious purposes.
 Such information might include login credentials, financial account access or balance sheet information, for example.
 An email phishing attack will typically come from an authentic-looking sender email address, and include a socially engineered body text.
 Believing the email comes from a trusted sender, the recipient opens and reads the email text, which entices them to click on malicious links or open infected attachments.

 More specialized forms of phishing also exist, among them Spear Phishing and Whaling.
 In a spear phishing attack, the email purports to come from a trusted source, often within the employee’s own company.
 The term spear phishing means that the attack is highly targeted vs. an internet-wide phishing scam Since confidential data is routinely shared inside a company firewall between employees, this form of attack is especially insidious to corporations: users can be (and routinely are) tricked into sharing “inside” information.